Amanda Trivizas Shows Off Killer Curves In Colorful Bikini

 "OMG [A]manda … amazing and sublime … I love this woman … wow," a second fan chimed in.

-“The best thing [I]nstagram has,” quipped a third follower, adding a peach and smiley face emoji.
+"The best thing [I]nstagram has," a third follower gushed, adding a peach and smiley face emoji.

-“If anyone can choose one of them they are nuts, it’s impossible,” joked a fourth Instagram user.

 In the first picture, Amanda faced the camera while she posed on one side in front of the pool.
 She leaned on one forearm while balancing herself on her hands.
-With her torso lifted off of the tile, she gave the lens a sultry look.
+With her torso lifted off of the tiles, she flashed a sultry look.
 She bent one knee while keeping her other leg straight.
-The pose highlighted her curvy hips as well as her trim waist.
-Her voluptuous chest was also hard to miss.
+The pose highlighted her curvy hips as well as her waist, and her voluptuous chest was also hard to miss.

 Amanda was on her back in the second frame.
 She leaned back on her elbows while she tilted her head back with her eyes closed.
 With one knee bent, she showcased her incredibly flat abs as well as her shapely thighs.
-She also flashed a bit of side boob.
+She also flashed a bit of sideboob.

-The third photo captured Amanda from above as she lay on the steps leading into the pool on her belly.
+The third photo captured Amanda from above as she lay on her belly, posing on the steps leading into the pool.
 She rested her chin on her arms, which were folded in front of her.
 With her back arched, she flaunted her booty and hourglass shape.

 Amanda's torso was the focal point in the last image, which was cropped below her breasts and at the tops of her thighs.
 The snapshot was all about her trim tummy and curvy hips.